 Global field placement sites are subject to change.
 Currently, placements for Interpersonal Practice are not available in Chile, Costa Rica, or Peru.

 Students must be in the Advanced Standing, MicroMasters MSW, or out-of-sequence, 16-month curriculum track and begin their foundational field placement during the fall of their admit year.
 Advanced Standing students must complete four credits of advanced field in both the fall and winter semesters.
 Please see the global course planning worksheet for more information.
 Note: Selecting the appropriate field plan does not guarantee a student will be selected for a global field placement.
 Students not approved for a global field placement will remain in their local field placement during the spring/summer term.

 Applicants may select any practice method concentration and practice area except for the Interpersonal Practice and Mental Health combination due to limitations in the field.
 Please note that placements for Interpersonal Practice and Social Policy and Evaluation are limited.
 In addition, dual degree Master of Social Work/Master of Public Health students are not eligible for this program.

 Due to the global field requirements, completing a minor practice method will only be approved for advanced standing students who have elected the 16-month program.

 Accepted students must enroll in a 1-credit preparation seminar (SW 648) the Winter Term before their departure for their global field placements, and they will be required to attend mandatory post experience meetings in the fall once they return from their global field placements.

-Students completing a global field placement will be enrolled in 8 credits of advanced field instruction (SW 691) during the Spring/Summer Term while abroad.
-In some locations it may be possible to add additional elective credits of advanced field instruction.
+Students completing a global field placement will be enrolled in 8 credits of advanced field education (SW 691) during the Spring/Summer Term while abroad.
+In some locations it may be possible to add additional elective credits of advanced field education.

 Global field placements cost an estimated $8,000-$10,000 depending on the country.
 This estimate takes into consideration costs such as a plane ticket, housing, local transportation, visa fees, vaccinations, travel health insurance, and other related travel costs.